 Network services and ports

-IP Addressing and Subnetting
+IP addressing and subnetting

 At its core, IP addressing is the mechanism that grants distinct identities to each device within a network, much like street addresses for our physical locations.
 Here, we embark on an enlightening journey through the realms of IP addresses, unraveling the intricacies of this addressing system that enables seamless communication across diverse devices and networks.